TomMunoz3772/electroacPy/_documentation/_sources/08-LEM_backend.md

 ### **speakerBox**
 As explained in the lumped-element modeler for enclosures, all **speakerBox** objects are primarily defined by their respective box volumes.
 Then, depending on user inputs, different types of systems can be created.
 This section illustrates the various lumped networks for each enclosure design and clarifies which parameters correspond to specific elements of the system.

+The alignments given in the following of this section are based on the [Wavecor WF275BD01](https://loudspeakerdatabase.com/Wavecor/WF275BD01) mid-bass driver.

 #### sealed enclosure
 The sealed box is the default configuration.
 In this case, the back of the driver is loaded by a simple acoustic volume.